Updated July 14, 2023

 - It provides flexibility to the corporate issuer in respect of payment & thus reduces the stress over debts.

-- Corporates consider subordinated debts as a long-term capital solution.
+- Corporations consider subordinated debts as a long-term capital solution.

 - Subordinated debts also have special provisions in tax laws for benefits or exemptions.

-Subordinated debt (also said to be junior debt) is risky than the unsubordinated debts or senior debts.
-Thus, the potential lenders should consider the existing debt obligations of the corporate issuer before providing the capital amount.
-However, one should note that there are various parameters checked by the lender before granting the loan amount.
-Also, the lender receives a higher interest rate as compared to normal debt holders due to the higher risk involved.
+Subordinated debt (also considered junior debt) is riskier than unsubordinated or senior debt.
+Thus, potential lenders should consider the existing debt obligations of the corporate issuer before providing the capital amount.
+However, one should note that the lender checks various parameters before granting the loan amount.
+Also, the lender receives a higher interest rate than normal debt holders due to the higher risk involved.